s3ansh33p/ATR-Writeups/2024/medium/code_conversion/README.md

 ---
 challenge: Code Conversion
-description: Pseudocode for a Brainsave algorithm was found in Dr Curing’s files, but the local source code cannot be found. \nImplement the algorithm using different coding languages and uncover the truth.
+description: Pseudocode for a Brainsave algorithm was found in Dr Curing's files, but the local source code cannot be found. \nImplement the algorithm using different coding languages and uncover the truth.
 flag: ATR{M4J0R_H34D4CH3}
 scoring: subflags(100, 200, 100)
 value: 400